mosip/commons/kernel/kernel-idgenerator-machineid/README.md

 # Kernel Idgenerator Machineid

 ## Overview
-This API provides functions related to generation of Machine ID.
+This library provides functions related to generation of Machine ID.

 ## Usage